archiverjs/node-archiver/README.md

 #### store `boolean`

-If true, all entry contents will be archived without compression by default.
+If true, all entries will be archived without compression.
+Defaults to `false`.

 #### zlib `object`